 A dual fuel heating and cooling system is an eco-friendly option that consists of a dual-stage furnace and a high-efficiency heat pump contained in one cabinet.
 It is available in either single or two-stage heating and cooling, and is especially ideal for cold climates.
 These units are also available in up to 5 tons.

 Like split systems, a dual fuel system may quality for a federal tax credit if the system is certified by Energy Star.

 Air conditioner packaged systems consist of three parts – heat pump, air conditioner and a gas furnace.
 SEER ratings range from 13.00 to 15.00, EER ratings from 11.4 to 12, and tonnage from 2 to 5 tons.
 All of the components are assembled into one durable cabinet.
 With this type of system, homeowners can expect high-energy efficiency and superior cooling.

 Before buying, do your research on the best type and size unit for your property.
-Purchasing a unit that is too large or too small for the square footage of your home or business is not energy efficient, which results in higher utility bills.
-Check the energy efficiency ratings on the label and whether the product is certified by Energy Star to ensure you buy the system that will work at maximum efficiency, year-round, and save you money throughout the lifespan of the system.
+Purchasing a unit that is too large or too small results in higher utility bills.
+Check the energy efficiency ratings on the label and whether the product is certified by Energy Star to ensure you buy the system that will work at maximum efficiency, year-round, and save you money throughout its lifespan.